ithinkihaveacat/node-fishback/README.md

 ## `only-if-cached`

-If a request includes the [`only-if-cached`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9.4) header, then the client receives a 504 response.
+If the `Cache-Control` header of a request includes the [`only-if-cached`](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9.4) header, then the client receives a 504 response, as mandated by the RFC.
 However, the proxy also issues the request to the origin server in the background, storing the returned content in the cache if possible so that subsequent requests can be fulfilled by the cache.

 ## Installation